informatics-lab/data-stream/README.md

 # data-stream

-Python module to pull data from BDS and upload to the thredds server.
+Python module to pull data from BDS and upload to the Thredds server.

 Download and upload use HTTPS/HTTP protocol and the requests library.